 - Flutter has many advantages but the catchy drawback is its releasing versions.
 Google has not yet launched all its versions and thus while you develop a mobile app in Flutter it will bound to have many updates.

 What is the last call on Flutter?

-Will flutter framework really replace all the cross-platform app development frameworks?
+Will the flutter framework really replace all the cross-platform app development frameworks?
 It can be a 70-30 ratio to Yes & No.

 But for sure it can make a stand out on the market of mobile application development sooner or later.
 There are good development companies out there who have good mobile developers and they will sooner adopt the change Google has brought into.

 Google is a day in & day out working on improvements of flutter SDK and bringing in many changes in the next release.
 But even, for now, it has a smooth & very responsive framework.
-Later, Google is going to ensure the unfaltering development of new libraries and guarantee group bolster for beginners.
+Later, Google is going to ensure the unfaltering development of new libraries and guarantee group bolsters for beginners.